 Two breakwaters form a harbour close to the village.
 A Public wharf, protected by a breakwater to the SW, has a 90-m long east face; the ferry uses the first 38 metres at the north end of the wharf.
 There are also floating wharves and a launching ramp.
 The north end of the west wharf is reserved for the ferry and features a loading ramp.
 Seasonal lights (1510.3, 1510.6), situated on the outer end of each breakwater, mark the entrance to the harbour.
+A sector light (1510.5) is shown from a grey tower on the west point of Île d'Entrée.
 The harbour is managed by the harbour authority Administration Portuaire de l'Île d'Entrée.
 (See ENC CA579168)

-On the L'Île-d'Entrée diagram, the depths shown in the dredged areas were obtained from recurrent dredging.
+93 On the L'Île-d'Entrée diagram, the depths shown in the dredged areas were obtained from recurrent dredging.
 Owing to continuous silting mariners should expect to find less water in some places.
 For the latest information on depths it is recommended to check with the local authority.

-La Passe, with a depth of 5 m, is a narrow buoyed channel passing between Île du Havre Aubert and Île d'Entrée.
+buoyed channel passing between Île du Havre Aubert and Île d'Entrée.
 Owing to silting, depths in La Passe may be less than shown on the chart.
 An abandoned submarine cable extends between the Public wharf at L'Île-d'Entrée and the NE end of Dune Sandy Hook (47°16'N, 61°47'W).
 A group of drying rocks, named La Digue, on which breakers occur, are NE of the starboard hand light buoy YM12 (1508).